-Winter in Olympia is about to get cooler with the return of the city's seasonal ice skating rink, Oly on Ice.
+Winter in Olympia is cooler than ever with the return of the city’s seasonal ice rink, Oly on Ice.
 After a pandemic-induced hiatus last season, Oly on Ice is back for its third season, Nov.
 19, 2021–Jan.
 17, 2022.
 To find Oly on Ice, just look for the big white tent across from Capitol Lake in downtown Olympia!

 My boys and I got our skates from the skate counter and gave it a go.